To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

-Dog walking apps are similar to Uber and its competitors in respect to your location.
-You’re going to find more app members in urban areas than you would in smaller cities and more rural locations.
+Dog walking apps are similar to Uber and its competitors regarding your location.
+You will find more app members in urban areas than you would in smaller cities and more rural locations.

-The more popular the app; the greater chance you have of finding dog walkers near you.
+The more popular the app, the greater chance of finding dog walkers near you.
 Hey, that’s technology, folks.
-But there are other factors to consider, including dog walker cost, reliability and safety/security issues.
-We address these factors in our reviews.
+But there are other factors to consider, including dog walker cost, reliability, and safety/security issues.
+We address these factors in our Wag vs Rover vs Barkly Pets reviews.

-Dog walking rates vary based on location, experience and type of pet.
+Dog walking rates vary based on location, experience, and type of pet.
 Our pros and cons reflect feedback we’ve received on each overall company, not the online pet sitters you can find on their sites.
-Please read our cautionary statement below carefully before ordering from any of these services.
+Please read our cautionary statement below carefully before hiring from any of these services.

-While we have personally had great experiences with these services, we are aware of many disappointments as well.
+While we have personally had great experiences with these services, we are aware of many disappointments.
 Many online dog walkers are untrained, non-professional, unlicensed individuals.
-A love for pets is what brought them to work in this business, but a lack of knowledge, experience, CPR and First Aid training may lead to complex and heart-wrenching circumstances.
+A love for pets is what brought them to work in this business, but a lack of knowledge, experience, CPR, and First Aid training may lead to complex and heart-wrenching circumstances.

 Treat your dogs as you would your children.
 Would you trust a childcare provider without getting personal references and word-of-mouth recommendations from your trusted friends and acquaintances?
-No. For this reason, we strongly urge you to take these same steps for the care of your dogs, no matter what service you use.
+No. For this reason, we strongly urge you to take these same steps to care for your dogs, no matter what service you use.

 Be sure to choose dog walkers who have a long history of positive reviews and discuss in detail your expectations and make sure they are taking note.

-We also recommend that you always meet the walker before allowing them to care for your pet to make sure you are comfortable with the person, their schedule, etc.
+We also recommend that you always meet the walker before allowing them to care for your pet to make sure you’re comfortable with the person, their schedule, etc.

 If you have any concerns about your pet being cared for by an unlicensed and unbonded individual, search your local listings to find someone who better meets your needs.